arithy/packcc/tests/README.md

 The test script will notice the customized files and will not generate a generic one.
 However, you can still reuse as much of the common code as you want simply by loading `tests/utils.sh` and calling the prepared functions.
 See [calc.d/calc.bats](calc.d/calc.bats) as an example.

+## How to skip a test case

+*Note: This paragraph applies only to automatically generated test cases.
+For customized tests, just add `skip` directive to your* `*.bats` *file as needed.*

+Sometimes it is useful to skip a test, for example to avoid an input that triggers known bug that has not yet been fixed.
+To do so, simply rename the input file to `input*.skip.txt`.

+If you want to skip all test cases in directory, rename the grammar file to `input.skip.peg`.